Run1e/AceBot/README.md

 Classic Starboard implementation.

 A starboard is a channel where "starred" messages are posted.
 A message can be starred by anyone by reacting to it with the :star: emoji.
 At this point anyone can additionally star the message, giving it more stars.
-Starred messages with fewer than 5 stars after a week will be removed from the starboard.
-If it has 5 or more, it will be immortalized!

 To create a starboard use the `star create` command.
 This will create a channel where starred messages will be posted.

-To change the "5 stars in 1 week" values, use `star threshold` and `star lifespan`.
+Automatic starboard cleaning can be enabled using `star threshold`.
+To have starred messages with fewer than 5 stars be removed after a week, do `star threshold 5`.
+To disable auto-cleaning, do `star threshold`.
 The starboard can also be temporarily disabled (to clean it, for example) using `star lock` and enabled using `star unlock`.

 Other misc. starboard commands: